torvalds/linux/Documentation/driver-api/ipmi.rst

 To use the message handler, you must first create a user using ipmi_create_user.
 The interface number specifies which SMI you want to connect to, and you must supply callback functions to be called when data comes in.
-The callback function can run at interrupt level, so be careful using the callbacks.
 This also allows to you pass in a piece of data, the handler_data, that will be passed back to you on all calls.

 Once you are done, call ipmi_destroy_user() to get rid of the user.